Ganga Devi (painter): Ramayana Paintings

-She painted the famous Indian Epic, The Ramayana, in a series of paintings, with the use of subtle colors.
+She created a series of paintings depicting the famous Indian epic, the Ramayana, employing a palette of subtle colors.

 Manav Jivan (Life of Mankind) series

-In this series, she painted the detailed life cycle including various stages, of a rural woman.
+In this series, she painted the detailed lifecycle of a rural woman.

 Artwork inspired from USA

 When Ganga Devi traveled to the US, she translated her experiences into paintings.
 It was a series of her observations.

 Personal life

 Ganga Devi's married life was tormented.
 She was abandoned by her husband, as she could not conceive a child.
 He married another woman, to whom she lost everything.
-However, her destiny took a turn when a French art collector, who paid her for making some paintings for him.
-And from this point in her life, her career only expanded.
+However, her life changed when she was commissioned by a French art collector to create several paintings, a collaboration that marked the beginning of a significant expansion in her career.